weissmanlab/magic/README.md

 There are a few default options for tree features built into `windower.py`:

 - `tbl` (default): Total branch length (all polymorphisms).
 To find the pairwise coalescence time distribution, run `windower.py` on each (diploid) individual with this option, and then run `magic.py` on all the outputs together.
 (Note the factor of 2 difference between the pairwise T<sub>MRCA</sub> and the pairwise TBL though.)
 - `indiv_tips`: Length of tips above each individual (singletons, separated by individual).
-For a sample of $$$n$$$ individuals, this will return $$$n$$$ output files, one for each individual.
+For a sample of _n_ individuals, this will return _n_ output files, one for each individual.
 Run `magic.py` separately on each of these outputs to find the distribution of tip lengths above each individual, or on all of them together to find the combined distribution across all individuals.
-- Integer $$$j$$$: Length of branches lying above exactly $$$j$$$ haplotypes in the unrooted tree (SNPs where minor allele has $$$j$$$ copies).
+- Integer _j_: Length of branches lying above exactly _j_ haplotypes in the unrooted tree (SNPs where minor allele has _j_ copies).
 Running `magic.py` on the output will give a more powerful version of the (folded) site-frequency spectrum.
 While the site-frequency spectrum just gives the mean length of the corresponding set of tree branches, this will give the full distribution of lengths.

 The idea, though, is that you can easily write your own filter for the features you want to know about.
 The defaults all work with unphased, unpolarized data, so if you want to take advantage of the